John Bell (North Carolina)

 John Bell (Republican Party) is a member of theNorth Carolina House of Representatives, representingDistrict 10.
 He assumed office in 2013.
 His current term ends on January 1, 2027.

-Bell (Republican Party) ran for re-election to theNorth Carolina House of Representatives to representDistrict 10.
-He won in the general election onNovember 5, 2024.
+Bell (Republican Party) is running for re-election to theNorth Carolina House of Representatives to representDistrict 10.
+The Republican primary for this office onMarch 3, 2026, was canceled.

 Bell was electedhouse majority leader in 2016.[1]